 Sessions and Users Columns Show Different Attribution Models

-These columns show Last-Click (Non-Direct) attribution for sessions and First-Click for users.
+Sessions and Users columns show different attribution models because sessions use Last-Click (Non-Direct) attribution while users use First-Click attribution.
 Google Analytics 4 is saying: "This specific session was started by Paid Search" or "This user was first acquired through Paid Search."

 In my client work, I've seen businesses spend months trying to "fix" discrepancies between these columns, not realising they're measuring completely different things.
 The session column tracks immediate traffic source behaviour, while the user column tracks acquisition behaviour over the entire customer lifetime.